-Well, it looks like an 80s martial arts B-movie poster and maybe that’s the vibe they were going for.
-And Titus really wanted the black panther to be the focus of the game, but it really isn’t that important in the actual gameplay itself as you’ll see next.
+Well, this looks like an 80s martial arts B-movie poster and maybe that’s the vibe they were going for.
+And Titus really wanted the black panther to be the focus of the game, but it really isn’t that important in the actual gameplay as you’ll see next.
 Not a great cover, but I’ve seen worse.

 It’s time to boot this beast:

 As you can see, the intro isn’t all that much, as it consists of an empty title screen then a recreation of the box cover.
 It really isn’t that great of an intro, to tell the truth.
 But the backstory is unnecessarily long and complicated (at least in the manual it is): in the distant year of 1998, New York is controlled by several streets gangs and somehow they end up kidnapping the director of the CIA, simply called “The Boss” (no relation to Metal Gear Solid 3‘s The Boss, I think), so you’re dropped in New York along with your Magnum gun and your trusty black panther to face the gangs and save “The Boss”.

-Anyway, you (and your panther partner) begin in the suburbs, armed with your Magnum with only six bullets in it and immediately have to face off endless waves of mooks.
-The objective in each level is to simply walk from left to right, defeating or avoiding all the mooks until you find the boss and defeat him (the levels actually end when you walk off screen after defeating said boss, which means you can still die even after defeating him).
+Anyway, you (and your panther partner) begin in the suburbs, armed with your Magnum with only 6 bullets in it and immediately you have to face off endless waves of mooks.
+The objective in each level is to simply walk from left to right, defeating or avoiding all the enemies until you find the boss and defeat him (the levels actually end when you walk off-screen after defeating the said boss, which means you can still die even after defeating him).

 Anyway, how’s the game technically?
 Not great, actually.
 More like awful, to tell the truth.
-The graphics are average at best, the sound effects are almost non-existent, the only music available is the title theme and it’s equally average.
+The graphics are average at best (although the sprites are big), the sound effects are almost non-existent, the only music available in the title theme and it’s equally average.
 The controls are garbage, whether you’re playing with the keyboard or a gamepad and the animation is also garbage.

 So, as you can imagine, this is one game that I have to tell you to avoid.
-I think Titus wanted to capitalise after the success of Sega’s Shadow Dancer and made a beat-em-up with an animal companion in it.
+I think Titus wanted to capitalise after the success of Sega’s Shadow Dancer and made a beat-em-up featuring an animal companion.
 But it ended up being an awful game that the only element that might get some attention is the panther itself.

 Well, at least the Black Panther movie promises to be a good one, right?
-And I promise to try and find the best PC beat-em-up game, because it’s one of my favourite genres.
+And I promise to try and find the best PC exclusive beat-em-up because it’s one of my favourite genres.
 So, do you like beat-em-ups?
-If so, tell me which is your favourite by commenting below, on our Facebook page, on our Twitter feed or on our Steam group.
+If so, tell me which is your favourite one by commenting below, on our Facebook page, on our Twitter feed or on our Steam group.